Quantum Low-Density Parity-Check Codes

+{\change Driven by this recent success, this perspective surveys the exciting and emerging field of quantum LDPC codes.
+We discuss the construction and analysis of these novel codes which involve ideas and challenges which go far beyond the theory of surface and color codes.
+The field still has many open questions of central importance that we highlight throughout the text. }

+First, we introduce some background on stabilizer and CSS codes as well as their relation to homological algebra and geometry (\cref{sec:background}) for the convenience of the reader.

+Next, we discuss constructions of quantum LDPC codes using the geometry of manifolds (\cref{sec:geometric_constructions}).
+We discuss various product constructions of quantum LDPC codes inspired by the topological notions of cartesian products and fiber bundles which are at the heart of recent breakthrough results (\cref{sec:product_constructions}).

+{\change Somewhat paradoxically, we will also review quantum codes which are strictly speaking \emph{not} LDPC but also yield high encoding rates and require some sort of non-locality (\cref{sec:nonLDPC}).
+We will not discuss surface and color codes in much detail since they are already covered extensively in the literature, see~\cite{lidar2013quantum,dennis2002topological,kubica2018abcs}.}

-Besides introducing the zoo of LDPC quantum codes we discuss challenges and opportunities regarding their use for quantum error correction (\cref{sec:challandopp}).
+Besides introducing the zoo of quantum LDPC codes we discuss challenges and opportunities regarding their use for quantum error correction (\cref{sec:challandopp}).
 For example, we will address decoding algorithms and the challenges in hardware implementation.
-In the course of our discussion we highlight what we consider to be major open problems.
 We do refrain from directly comparing different codes in terms of their thresholds due to the wide variety of error models and assumptions going into numerical simulations, but we do refer the reader to the relevant literature.
-We also discuss applications of LDPC quantum codes outside of quantum error correction and quantum fault-tolerance (\cref{sec:applicationsoutside}).
+We also discuss applications of quantum LDPC codes outside of quantum error correction and quantum fault tolerance (\cref{sec:applicationsoutside}).